Extended Replacement Cost in Homeowners Insurance

 Your home is completely destroyed in a fire that wipes out the whole neighborhood.

 Because the whole neighborhood is looking for engineers, builders, and contractors, it actually ends up costing you a bit more than $300,000 to rebuild your home.
 You submit estimates/receipts for $350,000 to your insurance company.
 Since you had the 25% Extended Replacement Cost, they cover the entire $350,000 in rebuilding costs (minus your deductible).

-	In the above example, this 25% extended replacement cost addon ended up covering that extra $50,000 in unforeseen charges.
+In the above example, this 25% extended replacement cost add-on ends up covering the extra $50,000 in unforeseen charges.
 In most cases, adding the extended replacement cost to your policy isn't too expensive.
 Most homeowners will pay $5-$20 per month, but get the peace of mind knowing you have some cushion if the worst does happen.